Drop set

 In bodybuilding and weight training, using drop sets (aka dropsets, descending sets, strip sets, the multi-poundage system the stripping method, triple-drops, down the rack, or running the rack) is a technique for continuing an exercise with a lower weight once muscle failure has been achieved at a higher weight.
-It is most often performed on weight machines because reducing the weight quickly is thought by some to be extremely important, but it can also be performed with dumbbells and other free weights.
+It is most often performed on weight machines because the weight is easier to switch, but it can also be performed with dumbbells and other free weights.

 History

 The approach of reducing resistance during sets was described in the late 1940s by Henry Atkins, editor of Body Culture magazine, who called it the multi-poundage system.
 In the 1980s, drop sets formed part of Joe Weider's Weider System.

 Example

 While performing a biceps curl, the person lifting the weight would start with a 25 pound dumbbell and do as many repetitions as possible without significantly compromising form.
 Then a 20-pound weight would be used until exhaustion is reached.
-One could continue to "drop" down as many times as they wish, but usually the weight is not dropped to below fifty percent of his/her one rep maximum.
+One could continue to "drop" down as many times as they wish, but usually the weight is not dropped to below fifty percent of their one rep maximum.